Towards Acyclic Preference Evaluation of Language Models via Multiple Evaluators: Implementation Details

 \subsection{Dataset}

 In this appendix, we provide detailed information about the datasets used in main text.

 \begin{itemize} \item {UltraFeedback}~\citep{cui2023ultrafeedback}: UltraFeedback is a large-scale, fine-grained, diverse preference dataset, used for training powerful reward models and critic models.
 We collect about 64k prompts from diverse resources (including UltraChat, ShareGPT, Evol-Instruct, TruthfulQA, FalseQA, and FLAN).
 We then use these prompts to query multiple LLMs (see Table for model lists) and generate 4 different responses for each prompt, resulting in a total of 256k samples. \item {HH-RLHF}~\citep{bai2022training}: The HH-RLHF dataset contains human preference data for training language models to be helpful and harmless, as well as red teaming data to identify harmful model outputs.
 The preference data includes pairs of chosen and rejected responses, while the red teaming data includes transcripts of adversarial interactions with AI assistants, rated for harmfulness.
-We strictly follow prior works~\citep{song2024preference,yu2023constructive} and used the code from this repository~\footnote{https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/PRO} for testing.
+We strictly follow prior works~\citep{song2024preference,yu2023constructive} for testing.

 \item{MATH~}\citep{hendrycks2021measuring}: The MATH dataset consists of 12,500 challenging competition-level math problems, each with a detailed step-by-step solution.
 It is designed to teach models to generate answer derivations and explanations, aiding in mathematical reasoning.
 Despite progress in improving accuracy, the dataset highlights the limitations of large Transformer models in solving complex math problems without new algorithmic advancements.
 Due to the high resource cost of using the full test set, we randomly sampled 400 problems from the test set for evaluation.